marioviana/Program-Checker/README.md

 The verifier should comprehend a parser and a VC-Gen and manage the proof of these conditions by interacting with an automatic proofing tool, in this case the Z3.

-Sample code to demonstrate the syntax of our language we define here.
+Sample code to demonstrate the syntax of our language we define here (Simple Language).

 ```C
 pre